 How much protein do I need?

-There is considerable debate over the amount of protein a person needs to consume per day, however according to the Centers for Disease Control (CDC), in general, it’s recommended that 10–35% of your daily calories come from protein.
+There is considerable debate over the amount of protein that a person needs to consume each day, however according to the Centers for Disease Control (CDC), in general it’s recommended that 10–35% of your daily calories come from protein.

 Below are the Recommended Dietary Allowances (RDA) for different age groups.

 Women age 19+ (46 grams or 1.6 ounces)

 Men age 19+ (56 grams or 2 ounces)

 Children ages 1 – 3 (13 grams or 0.5 ounces)

 Children ages 4 – 8 (19 grams or 0.7 ounces)

 Children ages 9 – 13 (34 grams or 1.2 ounces)